C. F. Theodore Steinway: Influence on Steinway & Sons

 In 1866, C.F.
 Theodore Steinway began a cooperative venture with the Mangeot brothers in Nancy, France, who for several years in the late 1860s imported harps and soundboards from Steinway & Sons in New York City, which they installed in their own piano cabinets and sold under the brand name "Mangeot-Steinway", mostly in France and England.
 This collaboration is not documented in the Steinway archives.

 Upon the death of their father, Henry E. Steinway, in 1871, C.F.
 Theodore Steinway and his younger brother William Steinway took over the management of Steinway & Sons.
 After the Steinway pianos had won gold medals at the world expositions in London, Paris (1867), and Philadelphia (1876), C.F.
 Theodore Steinway and William Steinway began planning a European factory, in order to save costs in customs and transportation expenses as well as to maintain connections with the highly sophisticated German piano-making industry.
 For shipping convenience, they decided upon a location in the major port city of Hamburg in Germany, where they opened a new Steinway & Sons factory in 1880.
 The Hamburg plant was a separate business unit solely owned by C.F.
 Theodore Steinway and William Steinway, apart from the other partners of the New York-based Steinway & Sons company.

 C.F.
 Theodore Steinway followed the wish of his father, that he would support the family's business after the two younger brothers had died.
-He was chief technician of Steinway & Sons until his death and was CEO of the company from 1865 until 1889, but he never liked living in the United States, preferring to live in Germany.
-In 1880, he returned to Germany, first to start the new Hamburg plant, then to live again in Brunswick.
-As the eldest son, C.F.
-Theodore Steinway often gave peremptory advice to his much younger brother William Steinway, addressing him in letters and telegrams as "Young man, do this, leave that..."
+He was chief technician of Steinway & Sons until his death and was CEO of the company from 1865 until 1889.